 Community Management vs. Social Media Marketing

 Here is the deal: Social media marketing is just like any other type of marketing.
 Therefore, the job description of a social media manager is to ultimately drive more sales for your company, usually by increasing the reach and impact of your brand.
-So a social media manager is a strategist with the primary role of designing strategies to align your social media efforts with your business objectives and subsequently increase any return on your investment (ROI).
+So a social media manager is a strategist with the primary role of designing strategies to align your social media efforts with your business objectives

 In contrast, a community manager is a builder of relationships with the primary role of building relationships and a community so people feel loyal to you and your brand.
 The community manager is also responsible for advocating the brand on the different social platforms and increasing engagement as well as awareness for the company.
 Read more

 If you’re interested in marketing your business online, there is one thing you can’t escape hearing about, and that’s content marketing and what it means for the success and prosperity of your business on the web.
 From building a community of fans and followers to increasing engagement and traffic to your website, content marketing is absolutely essential to growing your business online, because let’s face it, marketing in 2015 is about building relationships and driving sales without resorting to traditional “hard sell” tactics.

 Consumers these days own a DVR.
 They skip television advertising and it’s not hard to shut out magazine advertising.
 As for banners and ads on the web, people have become and are increasingly becoming quite adept at taking in information without a care for banners and buttons making them irrelevant.